aenima-x/Pymon/README.md

 It uses the xymon binary to send the information.
 But it also works in a native mode if you don't have the xymon client installed.
 Its very easy to use, because it read most of the information needed from the xymon environment variables.

-It creates a log file and a tmp file if you need them in you script (see examples).
+It creates a log file and a tmp file if you need them in your script (see examples).

 Installation